InstituteforDiseaseModeling/pathways-segmentation-public/README.md

 ### Analysis setup

 1. verify the 'analyses\projects\eth-2016-tutorial' folder exists.
 This folder contains the data and config file needed for this tutorial.
-3. copy all the files from the analyses\a-new-analysis-template folder into the 'analyses\projects\eth-2016-tutorial\' folder
+3. copy all the files from the analyses\a-new-analysis-template folder into the 'analyses\projects\eth-2016-tutorial\' folder.
 5. inside this folder open the pathways-segmentation.Rpoj file to automatically set the working directory
 6. If using renv run renv::restore() in the console to install libraries into the project specific library folder (you may need to install the renv library).
 Once complete, run renv::status() to confirm project is up to date.
 7. from within RStudio, open and confirm the config.yml parameters are set for this tutorial: